PsycheFoundation/psyche/psyche-book/src/explain/index.md

 Here's a high-level overview of the process.

-There's additional implementation details, but this captures the overall flow of a single Round in an Epoch:
+There are additional implementation details, but this captures the overall flow of a single Round in an Epoch:

 ```mermaid
 sequenceDiagram